pawanit17/ds_and_algo_interview_prep/README.md

 ------------ | ------------- | -------------
 Arrays | The need for having more than one variable for a set of inputs |
 Linked Lists | Arrays have to occupy continous memory locations.
 So there are chances where Array memory allocation can fail |

-AVL Tree | To ensure that the BST performance does not degrade to O(N) by doing restructuring automatically
+AVL Tree | Uncontrolled insertions lead to skewed binary trees which have O(N) search complexity.
+AVL Trees are self adjusting BST which ensure that the BST performance does not degrade to O(N) by doing restructuring automatically.

 # Sorting